Text Options:

 • The ability for citizens to access and utilize the services and information needed via free public WiFi.

-• At the end of 12 months, an assessment of the pilot will be presented to determine future direction which may include the pilot’s continuation, expansion or discontinuation of the service.
+• At the end of 12 months, an assessment of the pilot determine future direction which may include the pilot’s continuation, expansion, or discontinuation.

-This location shows very high equity need, high uptake of digital devices from the Saskatoon Public School Board information, is very near City-owned fibre optic cable, and may allow for coverage of both higher density housing and community spaces.
+This location shows very high equity need, high uptake of digital devices from the Saskatoon Public School Board information, and is very near City-owned fibre optic cable which may allow for coverage of both higher density housing and community spaces.

-The project will see the City deliver high speed internet via fibre optic to the Saskatoon Fire Development Centre, a City-owned building located at 116 Avenue W South to serve as the connection point (hub) for the WiFi access points.
-The facility is City-owned, would have a lower cost to bring fibre to, and any investments in the fibre infrastructure would have ongoing benefits and use.
+The City is delivering high speed internet via fibre optic.
+The Saskatoon Fire Development Centre, a City-owned building located at 116 Avenue W South, is acting as the connection point (hub) for the WiFi access points.

 How was the target location (pilot area) determined?